sciZer0/newdiscoveries/a/README.md

 ## THIS IS EASY TO UNDERSTAND

 This article explaining the discoveries was written in such a way as to be understandable to everyone.
-So you are fully able to easily understand everything, even if you have no scientific background.

 In particular, if you know the multiplication table and can understand these simple mathematical examples:

 2 * 2 = 4<br>
 20 * 9.8 = 196

-you are fully able to easily understand every thing in this article.
+you are fully able to easily understand every thing, even if you have no scientific background.

 Throughout the entire article, I practice “redundancy of understandability”, using very simple language and sometimes explaining the same things several times and in various ways.